Hurricane Helene

 What's New

-10/2/2024-The Application Period for the FFY2024 Rehabilitation of High Hazard Potential Dams (HHPD) Grant is Officially Open
+10/14/2024 – The Application Deadline for FFY2024 Rehabilitation of High Hazard Potential Dams (HHPD) Grant has been EXTENDED

 More information about the grant program can be found in FEMA's FFY24 FEMA Notice of Funding Opportunity for HHPD Rehab Grants